kirienko/onegin_daily/README.md

   all those tweets (`chopper.py`).
 Some tricky places (like *Girls' song*) were processed manually;
 * primitive statistics: followers count (`stat.py`)
-* script to remove all the tweets for the account (`remove_all_tweets.py`)
+* the script to remove all the tweets for the account (`remove_all_tweets.py`)